 April 3-12, 2019 — 10-Day “In the Footsteps of Jesus” Tour of Israel

-(Download Brochure for All Details and/or Register HERE).
-Tour Investment is $4145 per person from Miami, FL.
-Price includes all flights, land transportation, professional guides, departure taxes, port fees, hotels, dinner & breakfast each day during land tour, all tips and gratuities, free professional digital photos of the tour, all entry fees as outlined below.
-Brochure has all the details.
-(Invite your friends!
-Additional departure cities are available upon request.
-Email us and we will send email you a printed brochure).
+THIS TOUR IS NOW CLOSED.
+Next Israel tour will be in the Spring of 2021.
+Date to be announced soon!
+Tour Investment was $4145 per person from Miami, FL.
+Price included all flights, land transportation, professional guides, departure taxes, port fees, hotels, dinner & breakfast each day during land tour, all tips and gratuities, free professional digital photos of the tour, all entry fees as outlined below.

 DAY 1 – WEDNESDAY, APRIL 3: DEPART U.S.A.
 Tour members meet for our flight to Israel, the incomparable Land of the Bible.
 After dinner is served, sit back and relax, enjoying the on-board entertainment as you prepare for this exciting adventure of a lifetime, walking where Jesus walked.

 DAY 2 – THURSDAY, APRIL 4: ARRIVE TEL AVIV We arrive in Tel Aviv where we are met by our agent who assists us through customs and security.
 We are then transferred to our motor coach, and time permitting, we will visit Jaffa, Serona Market, or Caesarea Maritime.
 Next, we drive to our hotel in Netanya for dinner and overnight by the beautiful Mediterranean Sea.